JinhuaLit/CodeGuardian/README.md

 # CodeGuardian
-In this project, we developed a tool that detect machine-generated code.
-To achieve this, we fine-tuned RoBerta-base model with our self-collected data.
-This repository hold content for
+In this project, we developed a tool that detects machine-generated code.
+To achieve this, we fine-tuned the RoBerta-base model with our self-collected data and compared the results with SVM(Support Vector Machine).
+This repository holds content for
 1. Data Collection
 2. Exploratory Data Analysis
 3. Model Training and Deployment